 My mom often cook her Sweet Red Bean Soup with black sticky rice and coconut cream.
 She would boil the red beans, black sticky rice, and pandan (screwpine) leaves together until they become a rich thick soup.
 The pandan leaves give the soup a nice fragrant scent.
 Coconut cream is only added at the end or sometimes served as a side and added if desired.
 For this recipe, I used clementine peel instead of the pandan leaves and served the coconut cream as a side.

-- Bring coconut cream to a gentle boil, add a pinch of salt.
-Turn off heat.
-Remove and let cool.
+- Bring coconut cream to a gentle boil.
+Add salt.
+Turn off stove.
+Remove and let it cool.

-- Put red beans, glutinous rice, tangerine peel, and water in a medium size pot.
-Bring to boil, add sugar.
+- Put red beans, black glutinous rice, tangerine peel, and water in a medium size pot.
+Bring to boil.
+Add sugar.

 - Serve warm with coconut cream.